nextstrain/auspice/DEV_DOCS.md

 ---
-title: Contributing to Auspice development
+Title: Contributing to Auspice development
 ---

 Thank you for helping us to improve Nextstrain!